-In the case of Breonna Taylor, as of June 18, 2020 — the cops who murdered her still have not been brought to justice.
-We still need to write and call!
+In the case of Breonna Taylor — as of June 18, 2020 — the cops who murdered her still had not been brought to justice.
 The Louisville Metro Council voted unanimously to ban no-knock warrants and even called it Breonna’s Law.
 But think about that for a moment.
-They passed a law named for a person whose killers are still at large.
+They passed a law named for a person whose killers were still at large.
 If that was your mother, daughter or sister, would that feel like justice to you?

 Attend a protest

-like I did the Women’s March several years ago in New York.
-(I haven’t been able to attend recent BLM protests because of health reasons.
-But I’ve shared protest images by Black photographers on my Instagram.)
+like I did the Women’s March in New York.
 These are important, but not the only, tools that help us publicly show our elected leaders what we want.
 And express our frustration when they do not work for the good of the people.
 There is strength in numbers!

 that will explain what it is to be Black in the USA.
 That explain racism, white supremacy, colonialism and privilege.
 Find and read books that will help illuminate paths to change.